How to Create App Clips for iOS in React Native–Tutorial

 What Are App Clips?

-App Clips are lightweight versions of iOS apps (under 10MB) that users can launch instantly without full app installation.
+App Clips are lightweight versions of iOS apps that users can launch instantly without full app installation.
 Think of App Clips as bite-sized pieces of apps that you can use instantly - no download needed.
 But here's the thing: they're not really about giving you a test drive or demo of the app.
-Instead, they're about taking one specific thing you want to do (like paying for parking or ordering coffee) and making it super quick and easy to do right when you need it.
+Instead, they're about taking one specific thing you want to do (like paying for parking or ordering coffee) and making it quick and easy to do right when needed.

-However, you can't just have an App Clip floating around on its own, there needs to be a full app in the App Store that it's connected to.
-So you can treat the Clip as basically its' mini-version.
-So what you can do is take a part of your app, put it in an accessible spot, and gain a new way of promoting your business.
+However, you can't just have an App Clip floating around on its own; there needs to be an entire app in the App Store to which it's connected.
+So you can treat the Clip basically as its mini-version.
+So you can take a part of your app, put it in an accessible spot, and gain a new way of promoting your business.

 App Clip Use Cases

-An example would be a clip of a food delivery app that allows you to order a meal from a specific restaurant in a hassle-free way while giving you the option to download the full app (and get access to more restaurants).
-Another example — a clip of a messaging app that lets you know which of your friends are using the service.
+An example would be a clip of a food delivery app that allows you to order a meal from a specific restaurant hassle-free while allowing you to download the full app (and access more restaurants).
+Another example is a messaging app clip that lets you know which of your friends are using the service.

-If you'r still not convinced where App Clips could be useful, recall a moment when a friend shared with you a TikTok video and you didn't have the app installed.
+If you're still not convinced where App Clips could be helpful, recall a moment when a friend shared a TikTok video, and you didn't have the app installed.
 Rather than redirecting to Safari like most apps, TikTok uses App Clip.
-The recipient of the link can scroll through more videos and is occasionally prompted to download the full app for more.
+The link recipient can scroll through more videos and is occasionally prompted to download the full app for more.

-The possibilities are virtually endless and in theory, creating an App Clip is easy, because it’s developed in the same Xcode project as your full app using the iOS SDK.
-And if the user is happy, and wants to download a full app, you can even persist any information the user has provided and seamlessly transition.
+The possibilities are virtually endless, and in theory, creating an App Clip is easy because it’s developed in the same Xcode project as your full app using the iOS SDK.
+If the user is happy and wants to download a full app, you can even persist with any information the user has provided and seamlessly transition.

 The App Clips can be hidden under NFC tags, QR codes, Safari App Banners, and various links, so there are also a lot of cool ways to integrate them with the day-to-day environment of a potential user.